edgararuiz/packagedapis/README.md

 [![R-CMD-check](https://github.com/edgararuiz/packagedapis/workflows/R-CMD-check/badge.svg)](https://github.com/edgararuiz/packagedapis/actions)
 <!-- badges: end -->

-This package explores how the mechanics of testing would work to using the R package structure to create and test APIs by moving functions to the R folder, and the actual API to the `inst` folder.
+This package explores the mechanics of managing APIs within an R package.
+The idea is to separate the functions and the API endpoint code.
+This will allow to also test the functions and the endpoints independently.
+The idea is for the R package test and checks will test the endpoints as part of the verification process.

 ## Please clone, don’t install